 When I hear people talk about training I can tell a lot about how they see certain types of fitness.
-Their preconceptions, biases, and beliefs about fitness are usually reflected in how they describe the purpose and use of specific methods of training.
+Their preconceptions, biases, and beliefs (which we all have) about fitness are usually reflected in how they describe the purpose and use of specific methods of training.
 One in particular has recently caught my eye, bodyweight training.

 Of course I am a big fan of bodyweight exercises, but there seems to be some odd comparisons of bodyweight training to weight training.
 I wanted to take this post to dispel many of those misconceptions so that you can learn how to benefit from both bodyweight training and weight training.

 The reason that many people see bodyweight training as more athletic than weight training is because many bodyweight movements require you to learn how to integrate all segments of the body at once, combine stability and strength, and often progress to powerful exercises.
 Hmmm, if you have followed the way we teach DVRT Ultimate Sandbag Training you will see that DVRT has many similarities to bodyweight exercises.
 However, in DVRT Ultimate Sandbag Training we can progress in smaller increments and introduce variables that are just not possible with bodyweight training.
-The ground we train on is always stable, whereas our Ultimate Sandbag can be stable or unstable.
-When we train with an unstable Ultimate Sandbag and work from unstable body positions, we actually have to integrate the smaller muscles of the body to an even higher level!
+That includes using load not only as a manner of teaching strength, but also HOW to move better!

-Truth: If you understand how to strength train properly, you will find that no matter what form of training you use very similar principles.
-I often if people really understand the difference in training with principles rather than just exercises.
+Truth: If you understand how to strength train properly, you will find that no matter what form of training you decide to use you should be using very similar principles.
+I often question if people really understand the differences in training with principles rather than just exercises.
 Most people can’t explain why they are using a specific exercise and often recite vague information such as “strengthening the core”, or “developing power”, even “functional strength”.
 These are terms that often don’t give us any real direction with our training and can’t explain why we are using one of a possible hundreds of exercises.

 In DVRT Ultimate Sandbag Training we look at ideas such as asymmetrical loading through how we hold the Ultimate Sandbag in various positions, stand when we train, and angles in which we move.
 We can use somewhat similar concepts in bodyweight training rather than just leap frogging from one hard bodyweight training drill to another.
 Why use that push-up variation?
 How do different plank variations correspond different strategies in core stability and strength?
 Once you gain the ability to answer these questions then all your training becomes clearer and far more effective.